Smiley Gets a Gun: Production

 The novel Smiley had been so popular that author Moore Raymond followed it up with Smiley Gets a Gun in 1947.

-The actor who first played Smiley, Colin Petersen, had moved to England, meaning a replacement had to be found.
+The father of Colin Petersen, the actor who first played Smiley, wanted more money for him to return.
+This meant a replacement had to be found.
 Anthony Kimmins looked at over 4,000 other applicants before finding Keith Calvert.
 Moore Raymond also had returned to England, writing Smiley comics for Swift Comics.
-Kimmins' daughter Verena who helped the young actors in the first Smiley movie had a featured role in the film.
+Kimmins' daughter Verena, who helped the young actors in the first Smiley movie, had a featured role in the film.

 Filming took eight weeks towards the end of 1957.
 Shooting took place at Camden and Pagewood Studios.
+It was part of a "mini boom" of foreign productions in Australia in the late 1950s.

 Release

 The film was less successful than its predecessor and a proposed third film, Smiley Wins the Ashes, was never made.